 The days of needing to go to a retail casino or sportsbook are way past us.
-We live in a technological era, amid a pandemic, apps are the way to place our bets.
+We live in a technological era, and mobile apps are the best way to place our bets.
 It’s easy, fun, and you can do it from wherever you are in Michigan, without the need to go to a specific place.

 Here are the sport betting apps available – or soon to be – in Michigan:

-Since joining forces with Penn National, Barstool became a juggernaut.
+Since joining forces with Penn National, Barstool has become a juggernaut.
 After they cut a deal with Greektown Casino to be in Michigan, you can only expect Barstool to become a big part of online betting.

-These guys are so aggressive.
+These guys are pushing sports betting to the next level.
 They already have sponsorship deals with the Detroit Lions and the Detroit Red Wings.
 With the backing of MGM Resorts International and GVC Holdings, the backbone of this sportsbook app is strong.

 BetRivers will operate associated with Little River Casino.
 They are a fast-growing betting app and have quite interesting bonuses as well.

 What started as a Fantasy Sports app, became a giant within the industry.
-Now, DraftKings betting app has inserted itself in many mainstream platforms, gaining immense popularity.
+Now, the DraftKings betting app has inserted itself into many mainstream platforms, gaining immense popularity.
 From MMA to NFL, and all in between, DraftKings is a powerhouse.